Personal Injury FAQs

 Q. What happens if I am struck by an uninsured driver?

 A. If you yourself are insured, which hopefully you are since you are required to be by law, then your policy includes Uninsured Motorist/Underinsured Motorist (UM/UIM) coverage of at least $25,000 for your personal injuries, or $50,000 for all injuries in the event there were others in the car injured as well.
 If you are injured by an uninsured driver, your insurance company will compensate you for your damages up to your UM policy limits.
-Also, if the other driver has some insurance, but it is inadequate to compensate you, your UIM coverage will make up the difference to the extent the amount of your coverage is greater than the other party's.
+Also, if the other driver has some insurance, but it is inadequate to compensate you, your UIM coverage can make up the difference.
 Given this system and the number of uninsured drivers on the road, it is wise to carry as much UM/UIM coverage as you can reasonably afford.

 Q. Does it matter if I may be partially to blame for causing the accident?